 It should be vertically aligned to the cabinet frame’s sides, straight and even from top to bottom.

-Various hinges are available in the market that allows the cabinet doors to be tweaked in somewhat three-dimensional angles; up and down, front and back, and side to side.
+Various hinges are available in the market that allow the cabinet doors to be tweaked in somewhat three-dimensional angles; up and down, front and back, and side to side.

 The adjustments are relatively easy and straightforward for the concealed type (European-style hinges).